-Any allergic or toxic reaction a duck may have to consuming any of these foods might not be visible or even immediate.
-A build up of harmful acids in a duck could take weeks or months to be irreparable terminal.
+Any allergic or toxic reaction a duck may have after consuming any of these foods might not be visible or even immediate.
+A build-up of harmful acids in a duck could take weeks or months to be irreparably terminal.

 Can Ducks Eat Chicken Feed?